Progress monitoring and reporting are essential to construction project management.

 The bulk of reporting that happens during a construction project is the daily reporting from the field.
-At the most basic level, this reporting involves job site workers recording what happened on the site that day and relaying that data to the rest of the team.
+At the most basic level, this reporting involves workers in the field recording what happened on site that day and relaying that data to the rest of the team.

 Thorough daily reports typically include:

 - Weather – and how it may have affected work

 - Who was on site and how many hours they worked